👋It's Monday, and we're back

 Edited and produced by Scott Lamb & Carly Rose Gillis.

 Questions, feedback, or story suggestions?
-Email us: tips@medium.com
+Email us at: tips@medium.com

 Read without limits or ads, fund great writers, and join a community that believes in the power of human storytelling..